Cook01/Merchant-Game/.github/ISSUE_TEMPLATE/minor-tweak.md

 ---
-name: Feature request
+name: Minor tweak
-about: Suggest an idea for this project
+about: Suggest a tweak for existing functionnality
 title: ''
-labels: New Feature
+labels: Tweak and Enhancement
 assignees: ''

 ---